• Skip to main content

 Lumbosacral transitional vertebra

-In lumbarization, there are six lumbar vertebrae and four sacral because first sacral vertebrae have left the sacrum during development and became like the lumbar vertebra.
+In lumbarization, there are six lumbar vertebrae and four sacral because the first sacral vertebrae have left the sacrum during development and became like the lumbar vertebra.

 Transitional lumbosacral is also thought to be the cause of back pain.
-Bertolotti syndrome is symptomatic transitional lumbosacral vertebra.
+Bertolotti syndrome is a symptomatic transitional lumbosacral vertebra.

 Detection